Nangal/ayo/GOVERNANCE.md

 Typical activities of a Member include:

 * helping users and novice contributors
-* contributing code and documentation changes that improve the project
+* contributing code, documentation, and other changes that improve the project
 * reviewing and commenting on issues and pull requests
 * participation in other Ayo.js-related projects
 * merging pull requests